apache/activemq-artemis/docs/user-manual/en/address-settings.md

 To disable message count check `-1` can be set.
 Default is `0` (empty queue).

+`auto-delete-queues-skip-usage-check`.
+A queue will only be auto-deleted by default if it has actually been "used."
+A queue is considered "used" if any messages have been sent to it or any consumers have connected to it during its life.
+However, there are use-cases where it's useful to skip this check.
+When set to `true` it is **imperative** to also set `auto-delete-queues-delay` to a value greater than `0` otherwise queues may be deleted almost immediately after being created.
+In this case the queue will be deleted based on when it was created rather then when it was last "used."
+Default is `false`.

 **Note:** the above auto-delete address settings can also be configured individually at the queue level when a client auto creates the queue.